Selecting or Changing Fonts for Printing

 - Checks: To adjust the font for any field except the numeric dollar amount field, click Font.
 Due to Check 21 restrictions, the numeric dollar amount field prints as Arial (font), Regular (font style), 10 pt (font size) and cannot be changed.

-- Invoices/Forms (only in Quicken Home & Business and Quicken Rental Property Manager): To adjust the font used for the company address, click Company Font.
-To adjust the font used for all text you enter such as the line items and customer message, click Main Font.You can use the Invoice Printer Setup dialog to specify fonts for invoices that were not edited in the Forms Designer (only in Quicken Home & Business and Quicken Rental Property Manager).
+- Invoices/Forms (only in Quicken Home & Business): To adjust the font used for the company address, click Company Font.
+To adjust the font used for all text you enter such as the line items and customer message, click Main Font.You can use the Invoice Printer Setup dialog to specify fonts for invoices that were not edited in the Forms Designer (only in Quicken Home & Business).
 For invoices edited in the Forms Designer, the fonts you select there will print regardless of the settings you select here in the Invoice Printer Setup dialog.

 - Change any combination of the font, font style, and size, and click OK.